williamxb/gamma-snippets/spelling-audit/README.md

 ## Getting Started

-This snippet receives the output of a Screaming Frog spellcheck crawl and outputs a parsed file with brand and industry terms removed.
+This snippet receives the output of a Screaming Frog spellcheck crawl and outputs a parsed file with predefined brand and industry terms removed, and allows the use of multiple dictionaries.

+The requirement from this came from our multilingual site - Screaming Frog's audit tools can only spellcheck in a single language.

 ### Prerequisites